Life is a journey! So much to learn!!

 In January 2008, we planted the first tallgrass prairie and since we have referred to it as the 5-Acre Prairie for years, that’s what we named it!
 In 2010, we planted the Berry Prairie, a 3.5 acre area.
 It is so named because there were native berry bushes along the edge, which inspired us to plant a few more.
 We are calling the prairie planted in 2014 the Deer Camp Prairie because it is between two areas set aside for hunting.
 In 2016, we purchased another 20 acres which include 2 prairies we originally planted, remnant prairie, and remnant oak savanna.
 We are super excited to have the opportunity to restore these!

 Most of our work is in ecological restoration and land management but we also have homesteading tendencies.
-We have bee hives on the property, we garden, we make soap & lotion, and we cook & can.
+We garden (sorta), we make soap & lotion, and we cook & can.
 Our homesteading tendencies stem from our desire to have quality products with natural ingredients and as an offshoot of the restoration work.
+But mostly we depend on our local veggies growers to keep us fed!

 Our ecological restoration work includes many aspects, one being plant propagation.
 We have successfully propagated several threatened and endangered species and have introduced them back to the land.
 This is part of our land management plan; decrease the invasive species and increase biodiversity.
 This simple one-sentence plan has been a very effective at keeping us focused and on track.